spidyxD/MyBlog/MyBlog/content/en/posts/familiy/index.md

 ---
-title: "How to improve my family relationship"
+title: "How to survive the quarentine"
-description: "Experimentig the convivence with my family during Covid-19."
+description: "Is this an apocalipse zombie ?."
 date: 2019-08-09T22:32:19+01:00
 publishDate: 2019-08-09T22:21:42+01:00
 author: "Roger Amador"